-Differences between adjustable and fixed rate loans
+Differences between adjustable and fixed loans

-Most people who choose ARMs do so when they want to get lower introductory rates and do not plan on remaining in the house for any longer than the introductory low-rate period.
-ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates when they can't sell or refinance at the lower property value.
+You might choose an Adjustable Rate Mortgage to take advantage of a lower introductory rate and count on moving, refinancing or absorbing the higher rate after the introductory rate expires.
+ARMs can be risky when housing prices go down because homeowners can get stuck with increasing rates when they can't sell their home or refinance at the lower property value.

 Get a New Loan Quote